29-Year-Old First Baseman – Free Agent

 Barton rose from the dead in 2013 to post a .269 batting average and .350 OBP in a short 37-game stint in Oakland.
 After his failures with the A's in 2011 (.212 batting average) and 2012 (.204 batting...

 Daric Barton Contract Information:

-Agreed to terms on a one-year deal with the A's in November of 2012.
+Signed a one-year contract with the A's in December of 2013, avoiding arbitration.

 To instantly reveal our fantasy analysis of every player – including Daric Barton – simply subscribe now.

 |Preseason||Subscribe now to see our 2014 projections for Daric Barton||3-Year Averages||50||177||151||16||33||8||7||0||1||14||1||0||24||32||0||1||1||.219||.328||.285||.612|